-Of all the causes of media player error, virus infections are the most misunderstood and annoying of all!
-Sometimes you'll remember playing the same file with the same player some time ago but suddenly your play throws a "Cannot Render The File error".
-If that's your case then its almost definitely a virus at work!
+Of all the causes of media player error, virus infections are the most misunderstood and annoying!
+Sometimes you'll remember playing the same file with the same player some time ago, but suddenly, your play throws a "Cannot Render The File error."
+If that's your case, then it's almost definitely a virus at work!

 Step 1: Download and Launch the Video Repair Software.

-Step 2: Next, open the location of the corrupt video file, and then you drag the video from the location and paste it on the space provided.
+Step 2: Next, open the location of the corrupt video file, and then drag the video from the location and paste it on the space provided.

 Step 3: Check/Select the videos you want to repair.

-If your video wasn't fixed by the Recoverit "Quick Repair Mode didn't fix your video," you should probably try the Advanced repair mode offered by Recoverit.
+If the "Quick Repair Mode didn't fix your video," you should probably try the Advanced repair mode.

 For advanced repair mode: